Your air conditioner has two major components, the evaporator inside and the condenser outside.

 3. Inside Dirt

 Unless your air conditioner has excessive build-up of dirt, a simple spray-down with water should do the trick.

 However, cleaners made specifically for AC coils are available.
 Follow label instructions for he best results.

 While using the hose to spray down any part of the unit, use care regarding pressure.
 Too much water pressure can bend and damage fins and other parts.

 Next, reassemble the unit and turn the power back on.

 When you are ready to use your air conditioner, the cleaning you’ve just done will greatly improve the efficiency of your unit, making your home cooler.

-The above steps are for a basic cleaning of the condenser.
-If you would like further information or would like to schedule a more thorough maintenance, please contact us.
+The above basic steps explain how to clean an AC condenser.
+However, if you would like further information or would like to schedule a more thorough maintenance, please contact us at (651) 294-7798.

 We cover Blaine, Bloomington, Brooklyn Park, Eagan, Edina, Hastings, Maplewood, Minneapolis, Minnetonka, Roseville, North Saint Paul, Saint Paul, Saint Paul Park, South Saint Paul, Stillwater, West Lakeland, West Saint Paul, White Bear Lake, Woodbury, and many more locations.

 Can’t find your town listed?
 Contact us at (651) 294-7798 to tell us where you live, so we can help you.